 Just be mindful that this is the Mersey and it has one hell of a pull on bigger tides so heavier grip leads must be used, I can get away with 4 ounce during the lull but once it starts you need to get a bit more weight on.
+5-6 ounce gripper leads should be used as a minimum, you need to hold the bottom or your lead will be sailing up and down the Mersey.
 This is a low water venue only, for high water you can fish the nearby Town hall steps or the from the prom near the clown roundabout.

 It’s a few hundred metres from the car park to get the fishing marks, I go round the left of the fort as its generally easier with firm ground until you are at the back of it.
 In summer there are ice cream vans dotted around, and all the local shops are open selling chips etc. If you do need the toilet then I would normally just nip into the arcade on the main road.

-Check out the pictures below, near the bottom we have a blind whiting caught at night and the answer to whether or not the boating pool where all the kids do crabbing has any fish in it!
+Check out the pictures below, I caught a blind whiting at night.
+It freaked me out a little when I looked at its other eye too.
+Also the answer to whether or not the boating pool where all the kids do crabbing has any fish in it!